SJTU-ECTL/TFASC/TFASC main program/readme.md

       return cos(2*x);
     }
     ```
-    After this, compile the program again by typing `make`.
+  - Step 2: compile the program by typing `make`.
-  - Step 2: prepare the corresponding input file with the name `<input file name>` in the input directory `./input_dir/user_benchmarks/`. `<input file name>` can be an arbitrary file name.
+  - Step 3: prepare the corresponding input file with the name `<input file name>` in the input directory `./input_dir/user_benchmarks/`. `<input file name>` is an arbitrary file name given by the user.
 For example, if the input file is `./input_dir/user_benchmarks/user_input.txt`, then `<input file name>` is `user_input.txt`.
 It should be in the required input format.
-  - Step 3: run the program by the command
+  - Step 4: run the program by the command
   ```
   ./main -user \<input file name\> \<test name\>"
   ```